inetprocess/stakkr-sugarcli/README.md

-# Sugarcli Plugins for inetprocess/docker-lamp
+# Sugarcli Plugin for inetprocess/docker-lamp
 Plugin made by Inet Process to run sugarcli commands